m8trix310/My-Favorite-Recipe-Project/README.md

 Odin tutorial on recipe website project and git basics
 #set up git repository
 # create boilerplate and populate it with html provided by the odin project
-# style it the way I want it.